AdobeDocs/adobeio-console/projects-template.md

 > **Note:** Most use cases require the use of Runtime, therefore the checkbox is checked by default.

 Notes on including Runtime in workspaces:
   * If you deselect the checkbox and do not opt for automatic inclusion of Runtime, you can enable it later.
 The downside is that you will need enable it manually for each individual workspace.
-You cannot auto-include Runtime for all workspaces after the initial set up is complete.
+You cannot auto-add Runtime to all workspaces after the initial set up is complete.
   * You can manually remove Runtime from individual workspaces later if you determine that Runtime is not needed.
-  * Example where Runtime may not be needed: If you are building an application that is UI-only, you may not require Runtime.
+  * ***Example where Runtime may not be needed:*** If you are building an application that is UI-only, you may not require Runtime.

 To learn more about Adobe Runtime, visit the [Runtime documentation](https://www.adobe.io/apis/experienceplatform/runtime/docs.html).